 Education in the chosen foreign language up to level A2 of the Council of Europe, English cannot be chosen as a foreign language.
 For foreign students who have not proven their ability to study in German, German as a foreign language is obligatory.
-In addition to German, the Language Centre currently offers training in Finnish, French, Polish, Russian, Swedish, Spanish and Italian.
+In addition to German, the Language Centre currently offers training in French, Polish, Russian, Spanish and Turkish.
 Classes are given mainly by native speakers.

 Teaching and learning methods: